CredLancer/LancersZK/README.md

 We make it easy to transact inside the protocol by providing interoperable payments across different chains.
 And our digital reputation framework preserves privacy in payments, invoicing and encourages anonymous feedback.

+Self sovereign identities and verifiable credentials are also a core feature of LancersZK, and we are leveraging Polygon's zkEVM and Polygon ID to make it possible to mint NFT credentials on-chain in a decentralized manner transparent trustless manner.

 All these features work well together to create a reimagined workplace for the on-chain future.

 ## Problems We're Solving